RahulRJB/Obsidian-RJB/My Vault/Notes/LoRA.md

 	- ![[Attachments/Pasted image 20241010030421.png]]A different idea, specifically designed for language models is prefix tuning.
 This is a very lightweight alternative to fine-tuning which simply optimizes the input Vector for language models.
 Essentially this is a way of prompting by prepending specific vectors to the input for a model the idea is to add context to steer the language model.
 	- LoRA
 - ![[Attachments/Pasted image 20241010030814.png]]
-- low rank matrices have several practical

-applications because they provide a

-compact representations and reduce
+- Low rank matrices have several practical applications because they provide a compact representations and reduce complexity

-complexity
-- Laura is motivated by a paper published

-in 2021 by Facebook research that

-## Intrinsic Dimension

-discusses the intrinsic dimensionality

-of large models the key point is that

-there exists a low Dimension

-re-parametrization that is as effective

-for fine-tuning as the full parameter

-space basically this means certain

-Downstream tasks don't need to tune all

-parameters but instead can transform a

-much smaller set of weights to achieve a

-good performance
+- LoRA is motivated by a paper published in 2021 by Facebook research that discusses the intrinsic dimensionality of large models.
+The key point is that there exists a low Dimension re-parametrization that is as effective for fine-tuning as the full parameter space.
+Basically this means certain downstream tasks don't need to tune all parameters but instead can transform a much smaller set of weights to achieve a similar performance
-- ![[Attachments/Pasted image 20241010031108.png]]In finetuning BERT, a subset of parameters, ~200, possible to achieve

-ninety percent of the accuracy of full

-fine tuning using a certain threshold is
+- ![[Attachments/Pasted image 20241010031108.png]]In finetuning BERT, a subset of parameters, ~200, it was possible to achieve 90% of the accuracy of full fine tuning using a certain threshold is

 how they Define the intrinsic Dimension